How to fix 'error: unknown filesystem. grub rescue'

 grub rescue> ls (hd0) (hd0,msdos5) (hd0,msdos4) (hd0,msdos3) (hd0,msdos2) (hd0,msdos1) (fd0) grub rescue>

-3. Now you will need to find the partition where Linux Mint or Ubuntu is installed on.
-To do this, type the following command:
+1. To find the partition where Linux Mint or Ubuntu is installed, type the following command:

 ls (hd0,...)